HomeLatest NewsCyber SecurityAmid global realignment, US Prez Biden tells cos to pump extra dollar on cybersecurity

 In public remarks before the private meeting got underway, Biden referred to cybersecurity as a ‘core national security challenge’ for the US.

-“The reality is most of our critical infrastructure is owned and operated by the private sector, and the federal government can't meet this challenge alone,” Biden said adding “I've invited you all here today because you have the power, the capacity and the responsibility, I believe, to raise the bar on cybersecurity.”
+“The reality is most of our critical infrastructure is owned and operated by the private sector, and the federal can’t meet this challenge alone,” Biden said adding “I’ve invited you all here today because you have the power, the capacity and the responsibility, I believe, to raise the bar on cybersecurity.”

-After the meeting, the White House announced that had committed to invest $10 billion in cybersecurity over the next five years, money aimed at helping secure the software supply chain and expand zero-trust programmes.
+After the meeting, the White House announced that Google had committed to invest $10 billion in cybersecurity over the next five years, money aimed at helping secure the software supply chain and expand zero-trust programmes.

 The Biden administration has looked for ways to safeguard the government’s supply chain following a massive Russian government cyber-espionage campaign that exploited vulnerabilities and gave hackers access to the networks of US government agencies and private companies.

-Microsoft, meanwhile, said it would invest $20 billion in cybersecurity over the next five years and make available $150 million in technical services to help local governments improve their defences.
+, meanwhile, said it would invest $20 billion in cybersecurity over the next five years and make available $150 million in technical services to help local governments improve their defences.
 IBM plans to train 150,000 people in cybersecurity over three years, and Apple said it would develop a new programme to help strengthen the supply chain.

 A government initiative that at first supported the cybersecurity defences of electric utilities has been expanded to focus on natural gas pipelines, the White House said Wednesday.